 Cook ground beef and onions in a big skillet, then drain any grease from the pan.
 Stir in canned diced tomatoes, corn, olives and green chiles with some salt, chili powder and garlic powder for seasoning.
 Bring the mixture to a simmer and let it cook for about 10 minutes.
 It’s ok if it looks a little thin, the sauce will thicken as the casserole bakes.

 While the meat is simmering, make the cornbread mixture by stirring together cornmeal, sugar, milk and eggs in a mixing bowl just until combined.
 Pour the meat into the baking dish or spread evenly in the skillet.
 Spread the cornbread mixture over the meat mixture in the baking dish or skillet and top with cheese.

 Bake uncovered for about 40-45 minutes.
 The top should be golden and the sauce bubbling up on the sides.

-Where did tamale pie originate?
+Where did Tamale Pie originate?

-Tamale Pie tastesd similar to a traditional beef tamale, without all the work.
+Tamale Pie tastes similar to a traditional beef tamale, without all the work.
 Despite tasting like it, Tamale Pie isn’t considered Mexican Food.
-The popularity of this great recipe has been credited to home economics classes as far back as the early 1910s, and is said to have originated in the southwest.
+The popularity of this great recipe has been credited to home economics classes as far back as the early 1910s and is said to have originated in the southwest.
 This isn’t the only comfort food to come from home ec classes – it’s where I learned how to make Million Dollar Spaghetti and Macaroni Salad, too!

-Can you make Tamale Pie Ahead of Time?
+Can you make Tamale Pie ahead of time?